psychoinformatics-de/ipsy-docs/source/internal/data_center/power.rst

 * `APC Smart-UPS SC 1000`_

  - age: ~2009
- - protects only the router and switches
+ - protects router and switches

 * `Eaton 5PX 2200`_

  - age: 2012.12
- - protects only Medusa and zing
+ - protects Medusa and zing

 .. note::
   While both UPSs appear to have RJ45 ports, the APC's is for surge protection